 Generation X’s priorities lie in looking after their family, both young and old.
-Again, flexible working and the option to buy holidays can help improve work-life balance, allowing employees to spend more time with their family.
+Again, flexible working and the option to buy holidays, such as through Holiday Trading, can help improve work-life balance, allowing employees to spend more time with their family.

-According to research, they are also more likely to prioritise independency and prefer to follow their own entrepreneurial instinct.
+According to research, they are also more likely to prioritise independence and prefer to follow their own entrepreneurial instinct.
 This could be as simple as adopting a different management approach.